Behind the Brew: A Calling Poured with Purpose

 “To be young, gifted, and Black — oh, what a lovely precious dream.” — Donny Hathaway

-Dr. Johnson holds a Doctor of Education (Ed.D.) in Higher Education Leadership from Clark Atlanta University, where her research centers Black student engagement, sense of belonging, and self-efficacy within predominantly white institutions.
-Both her scholarship and her lived experience fuel her commitment to creating spaces that affirm identity, cultivate healing, and make room for the voices that the world too often pushes to the margins.
+She holds a Doctor of Education (Ed.D.) in Higher Education Leadership from the illustrious Clark Atlanta University, where her research centers Black student engagement, sense of belonging, and self-efficacy within predominantly white institutions.
+Her work bridges policy analysis, lived experience, and institutional practice — translating complex structural shifts into language that reflects what students are already living.

 Remember, bold conversations, brewed fresh - one cup at a time!